adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# persistent voting

 ## stabilization

-have to fill up a *stabilization bucket* before you actually win
+have to fill a *stabilization bucket* before you actually win

 ![](/drawing-7-stabilization-buckets.png)